English Learners (ELs)

 Enrollment and Screening for English Proficiency

 Upon enrollment in GCPS, all parents answer Language Background questions.
-When newly enrolled students have a primary or a home language other than English (PHLOTE), they are screened for proficiency in English, even if English is one of the languages they speak.
-The screening assessment used is the WIDA Model for Kindergarten students through the first semester of first grade, and the WIDA Screener for students in the second semester of first grade through twelfth grade.
+When newly enrolled students have a primary or home language other than English (PHLOTE), they are screened for proficiency in English, even if English is one of the languages they speak.
+The WIDA Screener for Kindergarten is the assessment used for students through the first semester of first grade.
+The WIDA Online Screener is used for students in the second semester of first grade through twelfth grade.

-Students who are not yet proficient are considered to be English Learners (ELs) and are eligible for language support services until they meet the criteria set by the Georgia Department of Education.
+Students who are not yet proficient in English are considered to be English Learners (ELs) and are eligible for language support services until they meet the criteria set by the Georgia Department of Education.